The Education Funding Shortfall

 - Accountable — new revenues will be solely dedicated to funding basic education.

-Fixing our revenue system to close the education funding gap could make our tax system more fair for everybody.
+Fixing our revenue system to fund our public schools could make our tax system more fair for everybody.